-Action: To have a consistent display of user identity, you can switch the usage tracking from Full Name mode to User-Id mode:
+Action: To have a consistent display of user identity, you can switch the usage tracking

 - 1 Stop the Novell ZENworks Agent Service.

 - 2 In the Task Manager, terminate the TSUsage32.exe, TSUsage64.exe, and ZCMUMHelpr.exe programs.

 - 3 Open the Registry Editor.

 - 4 Go to HKLM\Software\Novell\ZCM\Usage.

 - 5 Create a string called UMUserFullName and set the value to 0.

 - 6 Start the Novell ZENworks Agent Service.